Pigmet/texdata/README.md

 ```
 ### defining new commands

-There may be tiemes when you want to add a new command. defcmd is a macro designed for that purpose.
+There may be times when you want to add a new command. defcmd is a macro designed for that purpose.
 Its grammar is as follows:

 ```clojure
 (defcmd command-keyword command-type &body)